whzd/thesis/notes/notes.md

 The score is based in a graph that estimates the required grade level.

-The graph was built assuming that texts thta contained shorter sentences and words with less syllables become more readable.
+The graph was built assuming that texts that contained shorter sentences and words with less syllables become more readable.

 *Raygor Estimate Graph*

+Like the previous one, the score is based in a graph that estimates the required grade level.

+The formula used to calculate the score takes in consideration the number of words with more than 6 letters in 100 lines of text.

 *FORCAST*

+The score aims indicates either the grade level required or the age required.
+It is used for multiple-choice quizzes and forms rather than text.

+The formula takes in consideration only one variable: the number of monosyllabic words.

 *SPACHE*

+The score aims to determine the grade level required to comprehend a given text.
+It is used for texts that are used to third-grade or lower.

+The formula used to calculate the score takes in consideration the following variables: total words, sentence length and under of unfamiliar words.

 *Conclusion*

-The main variables taken in consideration in the metrics used to calculate readabillity are the following:
+The main variables taken in consideration in the metrics used to calculate readability are the following:
 Characters, complex words, syllables, words and sentences.

+In a sign language this variables that might be taken in consideration are:

+Number of signs per sentence.

+Complex signs - Signs that required more complex hand movements or, that require both hands or that required facial expression.

 ### Random Information